pbuehler/documentation/docs/framework/framework.md

 };
 ```

-A full example can be found in `Analysis/Tutorials/src/eventMixing.cxx`.
+A full example can be found in the [tutorial](/docs/tutorials/otherTutorials.html) section.

 ## Saving tables to file